-It was commented that also comparison versus results from last meeting (in case of same sequences used) would be beneficial, to see if there are improvements, or known issues with visual quality had been resolved.
+It was commented that also comparison versus results from last meeting (in case of the same sequences being used) would be beneficial, to see if there are improvements, or if known issues with visual quality had been resolved.

 JVET-Z0234 BoG on Neural Networks Video Coding Results Analysis and further planning of EE1 [E. Alshina]